procrastinate-org/procrastinate/docs/howto/advanced/priorities.md

 # Provide a job priority

 We can assign an optional priority to a job.
 Jobs with higher priority will be preferred by a worker.
-Priority is represented as an integer, where a higher number indicates a higher priority.
+Priority is represented as an (positive or negative) integer, where a larger number indicates a higher priority.
 If no priority is specified, it defaults to 0.

 ## From the code